 Lee Noble, acclaimed automotive engineer and designer, sets up Noble Motorsport Ltd and launches the Ultima Mk1.

 The Ultima Mk1 had a square tube space frame chassis, Ford Cortina front uprights/brakes/steering, Austin Princess radiator and Renault front uprights/brakes on the rear.
 The V6 engine and transmission were taken from a Renault 30 with various other components used throughout from Ford, Lancia and Austin.

 These are pages from the original brochure:

-Before any cars were sold the Ultima Mk2 was developed using 99% of the Ultima Mk1 demonstrator car which replaced the problematic Renault rear suspension with Noble Motorsports own alloy uprights which were machined to accept a Renault wheel bearing and Lancia Beta rear brakes.
+Before any Mk1 cars were sold, the Ultima Mk2 was developed using 99% of the Ultima Mk1 demonstrator car, but with the problematic Renault rear suspension replaced with Noble Motorsports’ own alloy uprights.
+These were machined to accept Renault wheel bearings and Lancia Beta rear brakes.

 The Ultima MK2 is featured in a promotional article and photoshoot in Sports Car Monthly Magazine alongside a genuine Porsche 956 race car.